MongoDB CLI Configuration File¶

 defaultand run a command that requires certain settings, the MongoDB CLI returns an error for the missing settings.

-The following example configuration file contains two profiles,
+The following example configuration file contains the path to the

 default profile connects to an Atlas deployment and contains

 - An organization ID